 - 1 Risk of balsam woolly adelgid.
-Ba or Bg will be counted last in a survey for the silviculture layer. - 2 Suitable on cool aspects. - 3 Suitable on warm aspects, nutrient medium to very rich soils. - 4 Suitable on nutrient medium sites. - 5 Suitable at lower elevations or warm aspects. - 6 Suitable at upper elevations or cool aspects. - 7 Suitable on fresh sites. - 8 Elevated microsites only. - 9 Viable option where ungulate browse is a factor.
+Ba or Bg will be counted last in a survey for the silviculture layer. - 2 Suitable on cool aspects. - 3 Suitable on warm aspects, nutrient medium to very rich soils. - 4 Suitable on nutrient medium sites. - 5 Suitable at lower elevations or warm aspects. - 6 Suitable on sites transitional to CWHvm2, CWHvh1, cold air drainage sites and north aspects.
+Yc will not make up more than 20% of the silviculture layer on suitable sites. - 7 Suitable on fresh sites. - 8 Elevated microsites only. - 9 Viable option where ungulate browse is a factor.